vince-gali/fs-journal/notes/04-bootstrap.md

 container-fluid aligns along margins

 <!-- starting html using bootstrap -->

+align-items-center moves item vertically justify-content moves items horizontally

+elevation-5 gives a card the drop shadow effect

+avoid d-flex on columns
+use text-center on images to center image within column

+position-absolute (on child element) (position: absolute; in css -->>  class in css) position-relative (use on parent element)
+---see css tricks for visual

+in css (when swapping images from desktop to mobile) (Media rule)
+@media(max-width: 768px) {
+    .main-img{
+        backgorund-image: url(new image url)
+    }
+}

 bootstrap link inserted before style.css link (use cdn css link from bootstrap site)

 assign container-fluid class to header